chmouel/ftp-cloudfs/README.rst

 are configured.

-If you're using just one worker the local cache will be fine, but if you're using several workers, adding an external cache is highly recommended.
+If you're using just one worker the local cache will be fine, but if you're using several workers, configuring an external cache is highly recommended.

 SUPPORT
 =======